ra9hur/SDC-P5-Vehicle-Detection-And-Tracking/README.md

 	 - Run the pipeline on a video stream, create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 	 - Estimate a bounding box for vehicles detected.

-Most of the code for this project is leveraged from the lecture notes.
 The project has been implemented in traditional CV as well as deep learning methods.

 This project is step 2 of the overall implementation